 – Coaches will be interested, both for themselves and their athletes.
 Examples: bodywork for muscle strain, fatigue and injury; nutrition for better sports performance; counseling for a winning attitude.
 Gift ideas to attach to your coupons for coaches and athletes are: Pain relief gel sample; granola bars; ice or heat packs.

 – Community teams.
 Many towns have Fall sports leagues such as soccer, rugby and football – a great place to offer a treatment or program such as your Autumn Athlete’s Advantage!
 You could also consider becoming a volunteer coach, which will further boost the trust factor between you and your local sports community.
 If you sponsor a team, your business name will be on uniforms and announced at all games!

-– Offer your services on the sidelines, if you do bodywork, to promote the value of your work for sports conditioning, injury treatment, improved performance and preventive maintenance.
-Parents of athletes can be another source of clients for you and the sports field is where to meet them!
-I got lots of massage clients from handing out small cold packs to my son’s teammates when they got bruised on the soccer field.
+– Offer your services on the sidelines, if you do bodywork, promoting the value of your work for sports conditioning, injury treatment, improved performance and preventive maintenance.
+Parents of athletes can be another source of clients for you, and the sports field is where to meet them!
+I got massage clients from handing out small cold packs to my son’s teammates for soccer bruises.
 Seeing you in action will spark interest faster than words on a brochure!

 Brownie Points: Give each person 2 coupons – one to use and one to share!

 – Pediatricians perform school physical exams during the summer prior to each school year.
 So this should be the first group you target in your Back-to-School Special marketing campaign.
 Call the doctors and ask to meet with them, to explain the benefits of your modality for their patients.
 If you do bodywork, talk about the benefits for sports injuries.
 If they’re too busy to meet, offer to drop off your referral folder.